Collecting Device Metrics

 - Amount of connection attempts

-- Number of bytes being over transport per unit time.
+- Number of bytes over transport per unit time.

-Here is an example where the time bluetooth was connected, the amount of bytes sent and the battery life were tracked.
-In Memfault's UI, the data that gets collected from each device over time, is visualized in customizable graphs:
+Here is an example: the number of Bluetooth disconnections, Bluetooth sync failures and the battery life were tracked.
+In Memfault's UI, the data that gets collected from each device over time is visualized in the metrics timeline so you can correlate metric values with each other.
+In this case, we see a high battery state of charge drop correlated with Bluetooth connection and sync failures.

-The Memfault SDK includes a "metrics" component that makes it easy to collect this type on information on an embedded device.
-In the sections below we will walk through how get started with the component.
+The Memfault SDK includes a "metrics" component that makes it easy to collect this information on an embedded device.
+In the sections below, we will walk through how to get started with the component.

 This guide assumes you have already completed the minimal integration of the Memfault SDK.
-If you have not, check out the appropriate guide in the table below.
+If you have not, please complete the appropriate Getting Started guide.

 Ingestion of Metrics may be rate-limited.
 Avoid sending data more than once per hour per device.